Dairy Queen Orange Julius Recipe: Creamy, Frothy, and Bursting with Nostalgic Flavor

 Be sure to take a look at these restaurant drink recipes and copycat desserts.

 Did you make and love this recipe?
-Give your review below and make sure you share your creations by tagging me on Instagram!
+Leave your review below, and make sure to share your creations by tagging me on Instagram!

 1/4 cup Orange juice